-Kristen is working as a Speech and Language Therapy Assistant at The London Children’s Practice.
+Kristen is working as a Speech and Language Therapist at The London Children’s Practice.
 She qualified as a Speech and Language Pathologist in the United States, where she earned both her Bachelor’s and Master’s degrees from James Madison University.
 Kristen is a registered member of the American Speech-Language-Hearing Association (ASHA) and is awaiting registration from the Health and Care Professions Council (HCPC).

 Kristen has experience working at a private clinic in the greater Washington D.C. area.
 There, she treated a wide range of paediatric patients ranging from birth to age 18.
 She has experiencing treating speech, language, and feeding disorders of ranging deficits.
 More specifically, Kristen has treated patients diagnosed with childhood apraxia of speech, speech-sound disorders, receptive-expressive language disorders, social-communication disorders, and feeding disorders.